3dlg-hcvc/SemLayoutDiff/README.md

 2. **Attribute Prediction Model (APM)**: Takes the generated 2D semantic layouts and predicts full 3D object attributes including positions, orientations, and scales for each instance.

-After the above two stage, we adopt object retrieval based on the object category and size to construct the complete 3D scene.
+After the above two stage, we perform object retrieval based on the object category and size to construct the complete 3D scene.

 ## 🚀 Quick Start